laravel/docs/mocking.md

         $mock->shouldReceive('process')->once();
     });

-You may use the `partialMock` method if you only need to mock several methods of an object and leaving the remainder frees to respond to calls normally.
+You may use the `partialMock` method when you only need to mock a few methods of an object.
+The methods that are not mocked will be executed normally when called:

     use App\Service;

     $this->partialMock(Service::class, function ($mock) {